Kicksled: Racing

 Nordic Games, which were the ancestor of the Winter Olympics.

 Around 1990 kicksled racing was revived as a serious sport in Finland.
 There are races of up to 100 km long and the average speed is around 30 km/h.
 Often the kicksled races are held in conjunction with marathon speed skating races on natural ice; the kicksleds use the same ice track as the skaters.

 A light-weight racing kicksled model is mass-produced by the Finnish kicksled company ESLA.
 Another racing and sport purposed aluminium-alloy based ultralight kicksled - the Kickspark is produced by Kickbike Worldwide in Finland.

 In Canada, the kick sled has been modified for dog sports.
 A bridle is attached to the kick sled, and a gangline to that, with one to three dogs pulling.
 This small sled is useful for the urban dog owner, as it is lighter and easier to transport than a full scale dog sled.
 Kick sled races are now being held, with teams racing at times comparable to skijorers.

-Norways's Geilo Ski Resort boasts an annual Kicksled World Championship every January.
+Norways's Geilo Ski Resort boasts an annual Kicksled World Championship every January, while Hurdal, Norway, puts on the Kicksled Downhill World Championship every February.